Zavy86/docker-course/topics/17-service-discovery/README.md

 You will see that the application will stop working and then start working again as soon as the Redis container is running again, with the counter value correctly preserved.

-Let’s now proceed to stop and completely remove the Redis container:
+Let's now proceed to stop and completely remove the Redis container:

 ```shell
 $ docker stop $(docker ps -lq)